Pierre-Simon Laplace: Books

 Laplace now set himself the task to write a work which should "offer a complete solution of the great mechanical problem presented by the Solar System, and bring theory to coincide so closely with observation that empirical equations should no longer find a place in astronomical tables."
 The result is embodied in the Exposition du système du monde and the Mécanique céleste.

 The former was published in 1796, and gives a general explanation of the phenomena, but omits all details.
 It contains a summary of the history of astronomy.
 This summary procured for its author the honour of admission to the forty of the French Academy and is commonly esteemed one of the masterpieces of French literature, though it is not altogether reliable for the later periods of which it treats.

-Laplace developed the nebular hypothesis of the formation of the Solar System, first suggested by Emanuel Swedenborg and expanded by Immanuel Kant, a hypothesis that continues to dominate accounts of the origin of planetary systems.
-According to Laplace's description of the hypothesis, the Solar System had evolved from a globular mass of incandescent gas rotating around an axis through its centre of mass.
+Laplace developed the nebular hypothesis of the formation of the Solar System, first suggested by Emanuel Swedenborg and expanded by Immanuel Kant.
+This hypothesis remains the most widely accepted model in the study of the origin of planetary systems.
+According to Laplace's description of the hypothesis, the Solar System evolved from a globular mass of incandescent gas rotating around an axis through its centre of mass.
 As it cooled, this mass contracted, and successive rings broke off from its outer edge.
 These rings in their turn cooled, and finally condensed into the planets, while the Sun represented the central core which was still left.
 On this view, Laplace predicted that the more distant planets would be older than those nearer the Sun.

-As mentioned, the idea of the nebular hypothesis had been outlined by Immanuel Kant in 1755, and he had also suggested "meteoric aggregations" and tidal friction as causes affecting the formation of the Solar System.
+As mentioned, the idea of the nebular hypothesis had been outlined by Immanuel Kant in 1755, who had also suggested "meteoric aggregations" and tidal friction as causes affecting the formation of the Solar System.
 Laplace was probably aware of this, but, like many writers of his time, he generally did not reference the work of others.